-Statutory sick pay is currently paid by and funded by the employer, however, the Act provides for any coronavirus-related statutory sick pay to be funded by the state, although this will still be paid by the employer.
+Statutory sick pay is currently paid by and funded by the employer.
+However, the Act provides for any coronavirus-related self-isolation sick pay to be funded by the state, although this will still be paid by the employer.

 Employers can claim for periods of sickness starting on or after: